wooorm/stringify-entities/readme.md

 Pass [`useNamedReferences`][named] to use named character references when possible, or [`useShortestReferences`][short] to use whichever is shortest: decimal, hexadecimal, or named.
-There is also a `stringify-entities/light` module, which works just like `stringifyEntities` but without the formatting options: it’s much smaller but always outputs hexadecimal character references.
+There is also a `stringifyEntitiesLight` export, which works just like `stringifyEntities` but without the formatting options: it’s much smaller but always outputs hexadecimal character references.

 ## Install

+This package is ESM only: Node 12+ is needed to use it and it must be `import`ed instead of `require`d.

 [npm][]: